pingcap/docs/tidb-cloud/set-up-vpc-peering-connections.md

 ## Set up VPC peering on GCP

+1. Log in to the [TiDB Cloud console](https://tidbcloud.com).
+2. In the left navigation pane, do one of the following:

-1. In the TiDB Cloud console, choose a target project for VPC peering, and then click the **Network Access** tab.
+    - If you have multiple projects, choose a target project, and then click **Admin** > **Network Access**.
+    - If you only have one project, click **Admin** > **Network Access**.

-2. Click the **VPC Peering** tab.
+3. Click the **VPC Peering** tab.

     The **VPC Peering** configuration is displayed by default.

-3. Click **Add**, choose the Google Cloud icon, and then fill in the required information of your existing GCP VPC:
+4. Click **Add**, choose the Google Cloud icon, and then fill in the required information of your existing GCP VPC:

     - Region
     - Application GCP project ID
     - VPC Network Name
     - VPC CIDR

-4. Click **Initialize**.
+5. Click **Initialize**.
 The **Approve VPC Peerings** dialog is displayed.

-5. Check the connection information of your TiDB VPC peerings.
+6. Check the connection information of your TiDB VPC peerings.

     ![VPC-Peering](/media/tidb-cloud/VPC-Peering3.png)

-6. Execute the following command to finish the setup of VPC peerings:
+7. Execute the following command to finish the setup of VPC peerings:

     {{< copyable "shell-regular" >}}